fukurosan/Jhaystack/docs/build-explanation.md

 | Legacy        |   Build compatible with older browsers (read: IE11).
 Marked with ".legacy" in the name.           |

 - If importing the library from unpkg the non-legacy minified umd version will be used by default.
+- If installing the library through npm the non-legacy minified cjs version will be used by default.
-- If installing the library through npm the non-legacy minified umd module will be used by default.
+- If installing the library through npm and running it through a bundler the non-legacy minified esm version will be used by default.

 !> **Tip**
 *If you are unfamiliar with what the different terms mean then below is a cheat sheet.*